 November 12, 2021

-Public affairs and nonprofit program administrators and directors interested in implementing undergraduate programs require a resource where they can find information for recruiting and retaining the next wave of public and nonprofit workers.
-And while similar to graduate public affairs programs ...
+Public affairs and nonprofit program administrators and directors interested in (or tasked with) implementing undergraduate programs require a resource where they can find information for recruiting and retaining the next wave of public and nonprofit workers.
+While similar to graduate public...

 March 10, 2020